-Does your bath need resurfacing or re-enamelling?
+Is your bath in need of re-enamelling or resurfacing?
 When your bath is dull, sticky, or chipped, restoring it completely is the ideal fix.
-At Surface Doctor Burgess-Hill, we offer professional bath restoration to make your bath look brand new again, with no disruption to your bathroom.
-Give me a call now to see if I can help you with your bath.
+Surface Doctor Burgess-Hill provides a hassle-free bath restoration service that will make your bath look as good as new.
+Contact me today to discuss how I can help with your bath restoration.

 There’s no need to remove your bath or deal with complicated transport, as all of my resurfacing work is done in-situ.
 This way there is minimal disruption to you as I will only need to be working in your bathroom for a day before I'm out of your hair again.
-Vitreous enamel is a unique process where powdered glass is fused to the surface of the bath at extremely high temperatures in a kiln.
-I’m not aware of many companies still offering this in-situ, as the extreme heat needed makes it impossible.
+Vitreous enamel involves coating your bath in powdered glass and fusing it onto the surface using a kiln at high temperatures.
+Due to the extreme heat required, this service can’t be done in-situ, and few companies offer it these days.

-If your bath has significant chips or dents, I’ll handle the repairs to make sure the surface is even and smooth before the resurfacing process.
+When your bath is badly chipped or dented, I’ll repair these areas first to ensure a smooth and even surface before resurfacing.
 This is all included in the process and there won't be any extra charges for this.
 Most baths are suitable for resurfacing, so give me a call today to learn if I can restore your bath in Burgess-Hill.

 1. First, I will mask the bathroom and surrounding areas to ensure they are fully protected during the process.

-Choosing to resurface your bath rather than replace it is a cost-effective, time-saving, and environmentally conscious decision.
+Resurfacing your bath saves you money, reduces waste, and is a time-efficient, environmentally friendly option.
 Restoring your bath helps minimize environmental impact by preventing additional waste in landfills.
 As part of the resurfacing process, I’ll take care of any chips, cracks, or scratches.

 How durable is bath re-enamelling?